hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 `bind` has one significant advantage: once you bind a context to a function, that *binding is permanent* and does not need to be repeated if it gets called more than once.
 The disadvantage of `bind` is that it is no longer possible to determine the context by looking at the invocation of the final function.

-In the next assignment, we'll study how functions can lose their surrounding context.
+### 15.2 Inner Function Not Using the Surrounding Context

 Loss of surrounding context is a common issue when dealing with functions nested within object methods.

-### 15.2 Inner Function Not Using the Surrounding Context

-In this assignment, we'll see how **nested functions** *suffer from context loss*.
+Here, we'll see how **nested functions** *suffer from context loss*.

 Examine the following code: